textencoder/textencoder/README.md

-building transformative experiences on the web
+developing transformative experiences on the web

 Customize logos on the TextEncoder App: https://textencoder.github.io/text-encoder/